EDCD/EDMarketConnector/PLUGINS.md

 ## Display

-You can also have your plugin add an item to the EDMC main window and update it if you need to from your event hooks.
+You can also have your plugin add an item to the EDMC main window and update from your event hooks.
 This works in the same way as `plugin_prefs()`.
 For a simple one-line item return a tk.Label widget or a pair of widgets as a tuple.
 For a more complicated item create a tk.Frame widget and populate it with other ttk widgets.
+Return `None` if you just want to use this as a callback after the main window and all other plugins are initialised.

-You can use `stringFromNumber()` from EDMC's `l10n.Locale` object to format numbers in a locale-independent way.
+You can use `stringFromNumber()` from EDMC's `l10n.Locale` object to format numbers in your widgets in a locale-independent way.

 ```python
 this = sys.modules[__name__]	# For holding module globals